 Define Your Goals.

 Maybe you want to drink less for your mental health.
 This is a huge reason many people want to stop drinking altogether.
-Perhaps you want to join a wine tasting club but still be able to drive yourself home.
+Perhaps you want to join a wine tasting club but still, be able to drive yourself home.
 Whatever your goals are, be specific and write them down.
 As you think about your goals, keep in mind that you are unique.
-What works for somebody else might be totally unacceptable for you.
+What works for somebody else might be totally unacceptable to you.
 Remember to account for your age, family history, risk factors, health problems, medications, and lifestyle.

 Establish Guidelines for Yourself.

 What personal ground rules will help you to stay in line with your goals?
 For example, your goal might be to avoid health problems by sticking to “low-risk” alcohol use.
 According to the National Institute of Alcohol Abuse and Alcoholism (NIAAA), “low-risk” alcohol use for healthy adults is defined as no more than two drinks per day for men and one for women.
 Based on this, you might set a personal guideline to enjoy just one glass of wine (5 oz) per day.
 If wine isn’t your thing, the NIAAA also defines one standard drink as 12 oz (one bottle) of beer or 1.5 oz of 80 proof hard liquor, which is about one shot glass.

 Once you’ve got your goals and guidelines laid out, you can sidle into the saloon and take your new plan for a test drive.
 Here are the main tips you can practice:

 - Number it: Count your drinks.
 The act of keeping track of your drinks may help you to drink less.
 This is where mindfulness can be handy.
 Don’t carry around a notebook and fountain pen?
 No worries—look into a handy drink tracking smartphone app like Drinksmart or Intellidrink.
 You can even go one step further and invest in a personal breathalyzer like the BACtrack S80.
 How’s that for accountability?